jack3898/djs-bot/README.md

 > "It's pronounced 'ohss' not 'oh-su'!!" - Some Osu! person, probably.

-_NOTE: This bot is still in development and is not yet ready for use._
+_NOTE: This bot is still in development and is not yet ready for use.
+It's being developed by a single person, and the scope is huge!
+So it may take a while!_

 An open-source Discord bot that provides Osu! related commands and features.